 All pain medications have reasonably priced

-We charge minimally for the injections of anti-inflammatory and narcotic injections (typically $15 per injection) that we give with surgical and dental procedures.
+We charge minimally for the injections of anti-inflammatory and narcotic injections (typically $20 per injection with procedures) that we give with surgical and dental procedures.
 We are liberal with our use of local anesthetics.
 We incorporate multi-modal analgesia and local anesthesia into all of our surgical procedures.
 Dr. Sutton is a big proponent of pain meds, nerve blocks whenever they can be incorporated, anti-inflammatories, and multimodal pain control.

 Anesthesia: Some hospitals ask clients to choose if lab work or IV catheters or pain meds or anesthetic monitoring machines (ECG, pulse oximetry, end-tidal carbon dioxide monitoring, blood pressure monitoring) are authorized for medical procedures.
 They choose these options when they sign the medical release form.
 This has always baffled Dr. Sutton that some doctors let owners choose if a pet receives pain meds or anesthetic monitoring.
 At Tequesta Vet Clinic, IT IS A GIVEN that an IV catheter will be in place if the pet is anesthetized.
 IT IS A GIVEN that we will monitor a pet closely while under anesthesia with our monitors.
 The cost of anesthesia and procedural packages reflect these “safety nets”.
 These safety nets are non-negotiable.